 - Close the bracket and fill the formula to the remaining cells as well.

 So Student A & F scored less than 35, so the result has arrived as FAIL.

 #3 CONCATENATE Function to Combine Two or More Values

 If you want to combine two or more values from different cells, then we can use the CONCATENATE function in excel.
 Below is the list of First Name and Last Name.

 - Open CONCATENATE function in the C2 cell.

-- For first argument Text 1 select the first name cell and for text 2 select last name cell.
+- For the first argument, Text 1 select the first name cell, and for text 2, select the last name cell.

 - Ok, apply the formula to all the cells to get the full name.